resir014/resir014.xyz/src/content/posts/article/2018-07-06-redux-4-plus-typescript/index.md

 - **2018-12-08:** Updated `Dispatch` to be imported from `redux` instead of `react-redux`.
 The guide is also now tested to work on TypeScript `^3.0.0`.
 (Thanks [cancerberoSgx](https://github.com/resir014/react-redux-typescript-example/pull/2)!)
 - **2019-01-05:** Changed `const enum`s to `enum`s due to Babel not supporting it.
 (Thanks [Kyle Gillen](https://github.com/nextriot)!)
 - **2019-03-09:** The latest version of `react-redux` broke the typings for the"children-props-as-redux-container" approach I mentioned in the previous version of this post.
 I would suggest against using this pattern nowadays, but if you still want to use it, I've upgraded the corresponding section in this article to have the same pattern, making use of the newly-introduced `ReactReduxContext`.
+- **2019-09-22:** The above pattern breaks on a Create React App setup.
+The entire `LayoutContainer` is now rewritten using built-in `react-redux` hooks.

 ---